Stingray (1964 TV series): Characters and puppet design

-Design and effects
+Effects design

 The Stingray submarine was designed by Reg Hill and built by Feltham-based company Mastermodels.
 The Marineville model was built in-house from wood and cardboard supplemented with pieces of model kits bought from a toy shop.
-It was lowered and raised by hydraulics.
+It was lowered and raised using hydraulics.
 Most of the series' special effects were filmed on high-speed cameras with the footage slowed down in post-production to convey a sense of greater weight and scale.

-For the underwater sequences, Anderson had originally envisaged filming inside a water tank, but the cost of the specialist cameras and equipment required would have made this impractical.
-These scenes were ultimately filmed using a variation of a technique first used on Supercar: mounting a model ocean floor against a cyclorama and "flying" the puppets and miniature models across the set on wires from an overhead gantry, while shooting the action through a thin aquarium to distort the lighting.
-Vegetable dye was added to the aquarium to make the water more noticeable.Sellers, p.
-91. Several aquaria were used; constructed by a company that supplied fish tanks to London Zoo, they were re-built with thicker glass after one of them burst from the water pressure.
+For the underwater sequences, Anderson had originally envisaged filming inside a water tank, but the cost of the necessary cameras and equipment made this impractical.
+These scenes were ultimately filmed using a variation of a technique first used on Supercar: mounting a model ocean floor against a cyclorama and "flying" the puppets and models across the set on wires from an overhead gantry, while shooting the action through a thin aquarium to distort the lighting.
+Vegetable dye was added to the aquarium to make the water more noticeable.
+Several aquaria were used; constructed by a company that supplied fish tanks to London Zoo, they were re-built with thicker glass after one of them burst from the water pressure.
 The move away from black and white sometimes caused problems as build-ups of algae in the aquaria caused the water to change colour.

-The illusion of scenes being set underwater was further enhanced by populating the aquaria with tropical fish of various sizes to create forced perspective.Rogers et al., p.
-83. Food was dropped at various points around the tanks to keep the animals in shot.
+The illusion of scenes being set underwater was further enhanced by populating the aquaria with tropical fish of various sizes to create forced perspective.
+Food was dropped at various points around the tanks to keep the animals in shot.
 A disc with various portions cut out was placed in front of an overhead lamp and rotated to give the impression of light being refracted through the ocean, while the water in the aquaria was disturbed to create "rippling" effects.
 Wires were painted over to make them non-reflective and fans were used to simulate currents passing over puppets' hair and clothing.
-For the climax of the Stingray launch sequence, in which the vessel shoots out of an underwater tunnel, part of the set was painted onto the aquarium to conceal the air line that produced the accompanying rush of bubbles.Meddings, p.
-33.
+For the climax of the Stingray launch sequence, in which the vessel shoots out of an underwater tunnel, part of the set was painted onto the aquarium to conceal the air line that produced the accompanying rush of bubbles.